 - Exercise regularly.
 Physical activity can benefit you physically, mentally, and socially.
 Exercising also helps you reach a healthy weight, which is important because a healthy weight reduces symptoms of incontinence.
 You should aim to get at least 150 minutes of moderate-to-vigorous physical activity every week, in intervals of at least 10 minutes.
 Try brisk walking or swimming.
 If you've always wanted to run a marathon - there's no better time to start training than now!
 Falls are the major cause of injuries among older adults in Canada.
 Improve your strength, balance, and flexibility through activities such as weight-lifting and yoga to help reduce the risk of falls.

 - Eat healthy.
 As we age, we require fewer calories but more nutrients to promote and protect our health.
 Healthy eating reduces the risk for chronic disease, and contributes to independence and quality of life.
 Start eating healthy today: give a pass on that salt shaker, choose a salad over fries, and have at least one or two fruits as your afternoon snack.
-Limit your alcohol consumption to one or two drinks a day, to a maximum of 14 drinks a week.
+Limit your alcohol consumption to no more than one or threetwo drinks a day, to a maximum of 154 drinks a week.

 - Quit smoking and avoid second-hand smoke.
 Smoking and exposure to second-hand smoke is linked to many chronic diseases (e.g., heart disease, stroke, chronic obstructive pulmonary disorder, lung cancer) and problems such as erectile dysfunction.
 It's also linked to disability and decreased mobility.
 The good news is that it's never too late to quit.
 Quitting smoking can improve your quality of life and longevity, and reduce the risk of disease.